devDukes-99/devDukes-99.github.io/index.md

 ## Hello and Welcome to my Page

+theme: jekyll-theme-cayman
+title: Welcome to the devDukes-99's homepage!
+description: Feel free to bookmark this to keep an eye on my project updates

 You can use the [editor on GitHub](https://github.com/devDukes-99/devDukes-99.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.